Kaya-Khurana/Recipe_Generator/README.md

 live-server
 # This will launch the application in your default browser.

 # Note: ES6 modules require a server (local or hosted) to work due to CORS restrictions.
 Using live-server or a similar tool is recommended.
 Usage

 1.Open the application in a web browser.
-2.Select a cuisine from the dropdown menu (Indian) 3.Check any dietary preferences (Vegetarian) as needed.
-4.Click the Generate Recipe button to display a random recipe matching your criteria.
+2.Select a cuisine from the dropdown menu (Indian) 3.Click the Generate Recipe button to display a random recipe matching your criteria.
-5.View the recipe details, including title, preparation time, ingredients, and instructions.
+4.View the recipe details, including title, preparation time, ingredients, and instructions.
-6.If no recipes match your preferences, an error message will appear.
+5.If no recipes match your preferences, an error message will appear.

 # Module Details